tomjoht/tomjoht.github.io/_posts/2015/2015-09-26-adding-platform-apidoc-section.md

 categories:
 - api-doc
 keywords:
-summary: "I added a section to my API documentation course on native library API documentation.
+description: "I added a section to my API documentation course on native library API documentation.
 For technical writers, this is one of the most difficult areas to excel in without a programming background."
 ---

 I added a section to my API documentation course on [native library APIs](https://idratherbewriting.com/learnapidoc/nativelibraryapis_overview.html).
 Check it out and let me know what you think.